 The meters themselves do not do much data logging.
-If you want to log usage data then we will recommend running our Dash software on your computer as the software logs the data for you that way.
+If you want to log usage data then we will recommend running our Dash software on your computer, as the software logs the meter data for you that way.

-If you are using the EKM Push to get the data to the internet it will store once a minute.
-You can access the last 1,000 reads in the Dash if you set it to read as fast as the EKM Push has been set to read.
+If you are using the EKM Push3 to get the data to the internet, it will log once a minute reads in the cloud.
+You can access the last 1,000 reads at any time in your online Push Account Portal.

-We also have a new (beta) way to get past data, if the Push has been actively running.
-Our Summary system stores summarized push data in a way that can be stored and accessed long term.
-The Comparison Chart in the Dash software uses this system to display historical data: http://forum.ekmmetering.com/viewtopic.php?f=4&t=3434
+Our EKM Push Summary system stores additional summarized Push3 data in a way that can accessed long term.
+The Comparison Chart in the Dash software uses this system to display historical data: https://forum.ekmmetering.com/viewtopic.php?f=4&t=3434

-The meters themselves keep running, cumulative kWh readings as well. v.4 Meters also keep a running total of pulse counts.
+The meters themselves store the running cumulative kWh readings as well.
+The v.4 meters also keep a running total of pulse counts.
 Real time data such as Watts, Volts, Amps, and Power Factor are not stored in the meters.

-The meter also keeps the last 6 end-of-month total kWh reads from the last 6 months, so you could see what the total kWh read was at the end of the last 6 months if you poll that info from the Dash software, if you are connected directly to the meter (not via the Push, but via the iSerial or USB converter).
-Get to this in the Dash software via Meters > Edit Meter > Data.
+The Omnimeters also keep the last 6 end-of-month total kWh reads, so you can see what the total kWh read was at the end of the last 6 months if you poll that info from the Dash software, if you are connected directly to the meter (not via the Push, but via the USB converter).
+Get to this information in the Dash software via Meters > Edit Meter > Data.